StephenDev0/StikJIT/user-manual.md

    Obtain the IPA from [StikJIT](https://github.com/0-Blu/StikJIT/releases/latest).

 2. **Download StosVPN:**
-   Get the latest version of [StosVPN](https://apps.apple.com/us/app/stosvpn/id6744003051) from the AppStore.
+   Get the latest version of [StosVPN](https://apps.apple.com/us/app/stosvpn/id6744003051) from the App Store.

 3. **Create a Pairing File:**
    Follow the instructions in the Pairing Guide section to generate a pairing file.
 Afterward, compress and transfer (zip) the pairing file to your iDevice.